n1215/openapi-laravel-validator/README.md

 ### 4. use `ValidateWithOpenAPi` Middleware

-you can change responses as you like.
+You can change responses as you like.

 ```php
 <?php